chrooks/Connections/artifacts/Roadmap.md

 - **Technology:** Flask
 - **Main Features:**
-  - API to generate game tiles with words and connections (using your GPT prompt).
+  - API to generate game tiles with words and connections (using your LLM prompt).
   - Mechanism to validate player guesses and manage game state (correct guesses, incorrect guesses, and game over logic).
   - Database interaction for storing game states or user progress (if needed for future features like leaderboards or user accounts).